 FOR THE LATEST IMMIGRATION NEWS, FOLLOW US ON OUR SOCIAL MEDIA CHANNELS

-Covid-19 Air travellers from China, Hong Kong and Macao will be required to present a negative test before departing for Canada
+New Travel Guidelines: Covid-19 Negative Test Mandatory for Air Travellers from China, Hong Kong and Macao to Canada

 05 January, 2023

-Covid-19 Air travellers from China, Hong Kong and Macao will be required to present a negative test before departing for Canada
+New Travel Guidelines: Covid-19 Negative Test Mandatory for Air Travellers from China, Hong Kong and Macao to Canada

 All air travellers who are two years of age and older, arriving on flights originating from the People’s Republic of China, Hong Kong or Macao, will need to provide evidence of a negative COVID-19 test result taken no more than two days before their departure, to the airline before boarding.
 This rule will go into effect on January 5, 12:01 a.m.
 EST.